RoqueNight/Linux-System-Lockdown/README.md

 - Adding new user accounts (Prevents unauthorized users from adding a new user account to the system)
 - Modification of SSH config files (Prevents unauthorized users from changing SSH security settings)
-- Modification of the /etc/sudoers file (Prevents unauthorized users from granitng themself sudo permissions)
+- Modification of the /etc/sudoers file (Prevents unauthorized users from granting themself sudo permissions)
-- Locks Shutdown & reboot (Prevents non-root users from shutting down or rebooting the system - Possible Sabotage )
+- Locks Shutdown & Reboot (Prevents non-root users from shutting down or rebooting the system - Possible Sabotage )

 # Good to know